Posted on 9/3/2019 in Business and Strategy

 In today’s culture, we expect to be able to get instant answers and updates on our smartphones.
 Users will expect to be able to quickly check the status of shipments and get visibility into the location of vehicles.
 Mobile apps are a great way to provide real-time information to your customers.

 Mobile apps can also simplify the booking process.
 Give your customers a secure place where they can save their details and follow a few simple steps to book pick-ups and deliveries.
-The ease and availability of a mobile app makes it that much easier for people to do business with you.
+The ease and availability of a mobile app make it that much easier for people to do business with you.

 You must also make sure there is an easy way to communicate with your internal staff.
 Apps can be used to help manage your fleet, monitor their routes and the condition of their vehicles, and notify them of important updates.